 If you’re interested in an inflatable kayak, you can read our guide on choosing one here.

-Touring kayaks are best for those wanting to go on long trips, exploring the waterways.
+Touring kayaks are best for those who want to go on long trips and explore the waterways.
 These kayaks are longer and narrower than recreational kayaks, so they can efficiently move through the water.
 In addition, touring kayaks are better than recreational ones at staying on track (moving in a straight line), which takes less effort to paddle.
 The best day touring kayak also has more storage space than a recreational kayak, so you have somewhere to keep all the things you need while out and about.

 The downside to even the best touring kayak Australia has is that the narrow shape makes them less sturdy and more likely to capsize if you’re not overly experienced.
 Also, the long length requires experience to turn corners, so they are not the best kayak for beginners.